 Do You Believe In Magic?

 It was Saturday night, and I was standing outside Scruffy Murphy's, 2030 Larimer Street, with Chris Shelby, Dave Lamoth, Braden Rauen and Andy McQueen of sixtysixdays, a local Irish-rebel-music band taking a smoke break before starting their first set of the evening.
 We were catching up when an older, slightly unkempt man passing by spoke the above words.

 Get the Music Newsletter

-Keep your thumb on the local music scene with music features, additional online music listings and show picks.
-We'll also send special ticket offers and music promotions available only to our Music Newsletter subscribers.
+Keep your thumb on the local music scene each week with music news, trends, artist interviews and concert listings.
+We'll also send you special ticket offers and music deals.